PeterKelemen2/AmongusJumpUnity/README.md

 ### Game
 - Infinite tile spawning using preset tile combinations
-- Coins on said tiles which the player can collect
+- Coins on said tiles can be collected
 - Highscore is saved in `Highscore.txt`
 - UI for points, coins collected in current game and all collected coins
-- Progressively chaning backround at around 150 points
+- Progressively changing background at around 150 points
 - If the player falls low enough the game is over
 - Pause menu can be toggled by pressing `E`